 Traditionally, the subject of supporting neurodiversity in the workplace has been one of disability, a view that focuses on what people can’t do, rather than what they can.

 Being neurodiverse can supply skills and abilities that may not be entirely obvious.
-For example, somebody with autism may have incredible talents for spatial awareness or analytics, in spite of having poor GCSE results.
+For example, somebody with ADHD may have incredible talents for creativity, but in the wrong teaching environment, their grades in other subjects might suffer.

 Why do managers struggle to discuss neurodiversity?